How Many Outlets on a 15 Amp Circuit: Comprehensive Guide

 How can I tell if my circuit is overloaded?

-Signs of an overloaded circuit include flickering lights, warm outlets, and frequent trips of the breaker, all of which require prompt attention.
+Signs of an overloaded circuit include flickering lights, warm outlets, and frequent tripping of the breaker.
+If you notice any of these symptoms, address the issue promptly to prevent potential hazards.

 Are there specific tools I need for outlet installation?